Exploring the Impact of Large Language Models on Recommender Systems: An Extensive Review: Background and Related Work

 Traditional recommender systems follow Candidate Generation, Retrieval, and Ranking phases.
-However, the advent of LLMs like GPT ~\cite{radford2018improving} and BERT ~\cite{devlin2019bert} brings a new perspective.
-Unlike conventional models, LLMs, such as GPT and BERT, do not require separate embeddings for each user/item interaction.
+However, the advent of LLMs brings a new perspective.
+Unlike conventional models, LLMs do not require separate embeddings for each user/item interaction.
 Instead, they use task-specific prompts encompassing user data, item information, and previous preferences.
 This adaptability allows LLMs to generate recommendations directly, dynamically adapting to various contexts without explicit embeddings.
 While departing from traditional models, this unified approach retains the capacity for personalized and contextually-aware recommendations, offering a more cohesive and adaptable alternative to segmented retrieval and ranking structures.